atisharma/fvdb/README.md

-# vdb - thin porcelain around FAISS
+# fvdb - thin porcelain around FAISS

-`vdb` is a simple, minimal wrapper around the FAISS vector database.
+`fvdb` is a simple, minimal wrapper around the FAISS vector database.
 It uses a L2 index with normalised vectors.

 It uses the `faiss-cpu` package and `sentence-transformers` for embeddings.
-If you need the GPU version of FAISS (very probably not), you can just manually install `faiss-gpu` and use `GPUIndexFlatL2` instead of `IndexFlatL2` in `vdb/db.hy`.
+If you need the GPU version of FAISS (very probably not), you can just manually install `faiss-gpu` and use `GPUIndexFlatL2` instead of `IndexFlatL2` in `fvdb/db.hy`.

 ## Features